sanjeev-saini/gettingandcleaningdata/Readme.md

 ## Notes ##

 1. Download run_analysis.R and copy it to the R Working Directory.
-2. Start RStudio, load run_analysis.R into the Source pane, select entire code and press the <Run> button.
+2. Start RStudio, load run_analysis.R into the Source pane, select entire code and press the 'Run' button.
 3. The script will download the necessary data from the source mentioned above and load it into './data' folder.
 It will create the folder if it doesn't exist.
 4. The script will perform steps 1-5 above and create a tidy dataset in the R Working Directory called 'MeanActivityDetails.txt'.